 We compare some standard 1D-LDA based algorithms with some standard 2D-LDA based algorithms.
-The compared 1D-LDA based algorithms involve Fisherface, Nullspace LDA and

-Regularized LDA.
-For comparison, they are renamed as "1D-LDA, Fisherface", "1D-LDA, Nullspace LDA" and "1D-LDA, Regularized LDA".
-Regularized LDA is implemented by equality (2) setting $\lambda = 0.005$ .
-For 2D-LDA, we have implemented its three standard algorithms, i.e., equalities (3), (4) and (5).
-For comparison, they are also renamed as "Unilateral 2D-LDA, Left" (equality (3)), "Unilateral 2D-LDA, Right" (equality (4)), and "Bilateral 2D-LDA" (equality (5)), where the number of iteration in "Bilateral 2D-LDA" is set to be ten.
-Noting that Regularized LDA is almost a pure 1D-LDA except the regularization term added to the within-class scatter matrix, hence it is valuable to take it into comparison.
+The compared 1D-LDA based algorithms involve Fisherface, nullspace LDA and regularized LDA.
+For comparison, they are renamed as "1D-LDA, Fisherface", "1D-LDA, nullspace LDA" and "1D-LDA, regularized LDA".
+Regularized LDA is implemented by equality (2) with $\lambda = 0.005$.
+For 2D-LDA, we have implemented its three standard algorithms, i.e., equalities (3)-(5).
+For comparison, they are also renamed as "unilateral 2D-LDA, left" (equality (3)), "unilateral 2D-LDA, right (equality (4)), and "bilateral 2D-LDA" (equality (5)), where the number of iteration in "bilateral 2D-LDA" is set to be 10.
+Noting that regularized LDA is almost a pure 1D-LDA except the regularization term added to the within-class scatter matrix, hence it is valuable to take it into comparison.

 4.1.
-Introduction to Databases and Subsets Used
+Introduction to databases and subsets

-A large subset of FERET [56] is established by extracting images from four different sets, namely Fa, Fb, Fc and duplicate.
-It consists of 255 persons, and for each individual there are 4 face images undergoing expression variation, illumination variation, age variation etc.
+A large subset of FERET [55] is established by extracting images from four different sets, namely Fa, Fb, Fc and duplicate.
+It consists of 255 persons, and for each individual there are four face images undergoing expression variation, illumination variation, age variation, etc.